 I have always promoted adequate protein in all of my dietary programs with moderate 'good' fats and moderate complex carbohydrates and plenty of fruits and vegetables.
 For some clients consistently eating enough protein was and is difficult.
 They (and the culture in which we currently reside) tend to diminish protein's important contribution to health, both mental and physical.
 When protein intake is maximized clients have found this moderate, easy to follow, program has aided them in restoring function of body and mind..

 For some of my most difficult clients this simple basic program just hasn't given them the level of health and well being they so very much desire.
 Some of these most difficult clients have reported improvement in health using high protein, low carbohydrate diets.
 Some of the very best results came when switching to the so-called Paleolithic Diet.
 These programs included The Zone by Sears (the least effective of the bunch and the highest in lectins); D'Adamo's Blood Type Diet (the second highest in lectins and also not as effective); Eades Protein Power ; Atkins Diet Revolution ; The Specific Carbohydrate Diet from Breaking the Vicious Cycle by E Gottschall; and Neanderthin by Audette; and the Crook Candida Diet.
+Newer books include the Paleo and Caveman Diest and later versions of Low Carbohydrate diets.
 The commonality is higher protein (and often natural unprocessed fats) and a reduction in carbohydrates, especially carbohydrates high in lectins.

 Research shows a connecting link between these diets and the improvement in health being reported.
 Some of the symptoms and conditions that have been reported to respond include

 Higher protein has been shown clinically to improve many of these conditions but not all and it is not a wide enough connecting link.
 Lowering of fasting insulin explains some but not all connections.